tdaron/piou-piou/README.md

 There are some "power up" that allows you to get more lasers, or to gain some score if you can catch them quickly !

+### Multiplayer

+You can obviously play in multiplayer at this game !
+Just register multiples users and go !

 ### Technical Choices